 Shio Kombu: How to Use Salted Kelp (5 Easy Recipes)

-Kombu is not only prepared to make a soup stock but in Japan, there are actually a variety of foods that are made from the seaweed.
-If I give a representative example of such Japanese foods made with Kombu, what comes to mind right away is “Shio Kombu (塩こんぶ)”.
+Kombu is not only prepared to make stock but in Japan, a variety of foods are actually made from the seaweed, and one of the representatives is “Shio Kombu (塩こんぶ)”.

 Shio Kombu (塩こんぶ)

-Specifically, we often use Shio Kombu as a Furikake, the main ingredient in dishes like Ochazuke, a pickle seasoning, or for Onigiri or cooked rice.
-And below are the 5 easy recipes using the salted kelp.
+Specifically, we often use Shio Kombu as Furikake, the main ingredient in dishes like Ochazuke, a pickle seasoning, for Onigiri or cooked rice.
+And below are the 5 easy recipes using these kelp shreds.

 Shio Kombu Furikake

 For the unfamiliar, “Furikake (ふりかけ)” is a traditional Japanese rice condiment.
 It is made from ingredients, such as meat, fish, seafood, seaweed, and eggs, processed into granules or dry mini flakes.

 Furikake is usually sprinkled over a warm bowl of white rice to make it flavorful and delicious.

 So if you want to use Shio Kombu as Furikake, what you do is just sprinkle it over rice and eat them together.